forestgrape/coronavirus/7_social/controlling.md

 # Thoughts on Controlling Sars-CoV-2
 This chapter extends and [Public Advices and Suggestions](../1_introduction/suggestions.md) chapter.

-> This chapter is mostly written in spring and autumn 2020.
-A reordering and some updates in spring 2021.

 * [Spread Assumptions](#spread-assumptions)
   * [Indoors](#indoors)
   * [Outdoors](#outdoors)